jorgeserras/poke-forall/README.md

 ## Features

 - Pokedex user flow without refreshing!
-When exploring the tabs to finf each pokemon, all components render automatically when needed, adapting to the user's action.
+When exploring the tab system to find each pokemon, all components render automatically when needed, adapting to the user's actions.

 - Developed using [ReactJs](https://reactjs.org/) and [Redux](https://redux.js.org/).